 Or why not visit Scotland’s only centre for architecture and design at The Lighthouse?
 Here you can also enjoy astonishing views out across the city without spending a penny.

 Glasgow is known for being a 'dear green place' and there are many great gardens and parks in the city and across the region to enjoy.
 At Chatelherault Country Park in Lanarkshire there are ten miles of walks by the River Avon and through ancient woodland.
-Deep in the heart of Pollok Country Park you'll not only find highland cows and paths to walk, but also Pollock House which contains works by Rodin, Degas and Cezanne as part of the Burrell Collection and offers free entry to visitors from March to November.
+Deep in the heart of Pollok Country Park you'll not only find Highland cows and paths to walk, but also the Burrell Collection.

 There are many other free things to do in and around Glasgow, whatever your fancy.
 If you feel like enjoying modern art in a stylish neoclassical building, head to the Gallery of Modern Art, or if you want to uncover tales of Scottish education and see a building designed by Charles Rennie Mackintosh, stop off at the Scotland Street School.